A week after hurting his knee against Ole Miss, Johnny Manziel hurt his right shoulder against Auburn.

-Manziel was scrambling towards the goal line in the fourth quarter and as he got tackled at the three, he landed on his right forearm and shoulder, which is his throwing arm.
+Manziel was scrambling towards the goal line in the fourth quarter and as he got tackled at the tree, he landed on his right forearm and shoulder, which is his throwing arm.

-When he was out, the reigning Heisman Trophy winner was replaced by Matt Joeckel, who started A&M's first game of the season when Manziel was suspended for the first half because of an NCAA investigation into allegations that he profited off autographs.
+After leaving the game, the reigning Heisman Trophy winner was replaced by Matt Joeckel, who started A&M's first game of the season when Manziel was suspended for the first half because of an NCAA investigation into allegations that he profited off of autographs.